PostgreSQL vs MySQL: Partitioning, Replication, Query Optimization, and More

-PostgreSQL vs. MySQL: Which to Choose?
+PostgreSQL vs. MySQL: Which Should You Choose?

 Why PostgreSQL?

-What Kind of Applications
+What Kind of Applications?

 Why MySQL?

-What Kind of Applications
+What Kind of Applications?

-MySQL is a partially SQL-compliant database suitable for simple web applications or any application that requires a simple schema design and performs data operations using simple SQL queries.
-MySQL is not a great choice for complex applications dealing with large volumes of data.
+MySQL is a partially SQL-compliant database suitable for simple web applications or applications that require a straightforward schema design and simple SQL query operations.
+It is not an ideal choice for complex applications that deal with large volumes of data.

 Ease of Use